SmartDCCInnovation/dccboxed-nodered-nodes/README.md

 ![duis-template example](images/duis-template.png)

-The `duis-template` node provides access to a catalog of DUIS templates.
+The `duis-template` node provides access to a catalog of [DUIS templates][duis-templates].
 The catalog can be searched by keywords or service requests.
 The node is used by dragging it to the canvas and then configuring its properties in the usual way.

 ![duis-template basic](images/duis-template-basic.png)